andre-santos-pt/greyditor/README.md

 }
 ```

-The effect may be added to the editor as in the following code, similar to when adding a filter.
+The effect may be added to the editor as follows, similar to the inclusion of a filter.

 ```java
 // effect without parameter (check box)